CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Stats.markdown

 #### Can I opt out as a CocoaPods user?

 Sure.
-You can set an [environment variable](http://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) `DISABLE_COCOAPODS_STATS` to true in your shell, and stats will not be sent from your machine.
+You can set an [environment variable](http://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) `COCOAPODS_DISABLE_STATS` to true in your shell, and stats will not be sent from your machine.

 #### Does this affect every pod?